 If you work in the food manufacturing, industrial bakery or quick service restaurant industry, you may be wondering if a hazelnut product is right for your company.
-Throughout this blog we will share data that will help you take a step closer to making this decision.
+Throughout this blog, we will share data that will help you take a step closer to making this decision.

 A global trend

 In the global market, chocolate hazelnut products are on the rise.
 In 2020, the popular hazelnut spread Nutella had five of its product ranked in the top 10 grocery items in France (apart from wine), with its 1 kg jar placing first, outranking butter, black coffee, and toilet paper.
 Currently, France is the 8th largest hazelnut producer in the world, with the biggest producer being Turkey, responsible for some 70% of the world’s hazelnut production, followed by Italy.
-France is also looking to increase its hazelnut production to meet the high and growing demand; hazelnut producer Koki is looking to triple their production by 2030.
+France is also looking to increase its hazelnut production to meet the high and growing demand; hazelnut producer Koki is looking to triple its production by 2030.

 America is the 4th largest hazelnut producer, and they too are looking to increase their production.
 From 30,000 acres in 2012, Oregon hazelnut producers (who account for 99% of the country’s production) were successful in raising it to 85,000 acres in 2019, resulting in a record crop in 2018 of about 50,000 tons.
 At the current pace of expansion, Oregon hazelnut orchards are looking to triple in size to 80,000 acres in mature production by 2024.

 With the expansion of hazelnut orchards across its producers around the world, things are looking good for the future of hazelnuts.
-The global hazelnut consumption is projected to grow at a CAGR of 10.1% during the forecast period (2020-2025), and while the Middle East and Africa is forecasted to remain as the largest market for hazelnut at 40.7% of total market share, Asia-Pacific is expected to register high growth rate as well.
-This is due to the rise in disposable income and increased westernization in eating habits of the people, especially in the developing countries of APEJ (Asia-Pacific excluding Japan) such as India and China.
+The global hazelnut consumption is projected to grow at a CAGR of 10.1% during the forecast period (2020-2025), and while the Middle East and Africa are forecasted to remain as the largest market for hazelnut at 40.7% of total market share, Asia-Pacific is expected to register high growth rate as well.
+This is due to the rise in disposable income and increased westernization in dietary habits of the people, especially in the developing countries of APEJ (Asia-Pacific excluding Japan) such as India and China.

 So why is hazelnut trending?